 To create a hierarchy for your pages, check out the Page Attributes meta box on the left-hand side of the page edit screen.
 Here, the Parent drop-down enables you to ‘nest’ pages to organize them into a hierarchy.
 You can also use the Order field to determine what order your pages will appear on your menu.
 For more on this, click the Help tab in the top right-hand corner of the edit screen.

-Finally, WordPress sets your site’s home page as a list of recent posts by default.
-However, you can direct visitors to a static home page instead if you wish.
+Finally, WordPress sets your site’s homepage as a list of recent posts by default.
+However, you can direct visitors to a static page when you set your WordPress homepage instead if you wish.

 How to Create Your First WordPress Post